Patty Jo Watson

 Patty Jo Watson (April 26, 1932 – August 1, 2024) was an American archaeologist noted for her work on Pre-Columbian Native Americans, especially in the Mammoth Cave region of Kentucky.
 Her early investigations focused on the origins of agriculture and pastoralism in the Near East.
-Watson's contributions to the field of archaeology, particularly her work in the American Southeast, have left a lasting impact on the understanding of ancient human societies.

 Watson was a Distinguished University Professor Emerita, Archaeology at Washington University in St. Louis.
 Until her retirement in 2004, she was the Edward Mallinckrodt Distinguished University Professor of Archaeology at Washington University in St. Louis.

 Early life and education

 Watson was born in Superior, Nebraska, on April 26, 1932.
 In 1952, Watson, a junior at Iowa State, transferred into a three-year master's program at the University of Chicago.
 In 1953, Watson attended the University of Arizona's Point of Pines field school where she became interested in flotation techniques.
 Later from 1954 to 1955, Watson participated in the Iraq-Jarmo Project in Northern Iraq as a field assistant to Robert Braidwood.

 Watson earned her M.A. in 1956 and her Ph.D. in 1959 from the University of Chicago.
 Watson's dissertation examined "Early Village Farming in the Levant and its Environment."